LEDfan/Bachelorproef/bounds.md

+# Assignment
+> Establish reasonable ‘bounds’ for the output of the simulator.

+More precisely: we have to find bounds for the different [test cases of the BatchRuns](https://github.com/broeckho/stride/blob/deb54e1e7be43e104aa404f83329640229f7c894/test/cpp/gtester/BatchRuns.cpp#L45-L49) test.
+Reasonable bounds are bounds for which the tests don't fail due to the randomness of the simulation, but do fail when a significant difference in output is made by the simulator.
+The suggested methods is to run the simulation a few times and then take a range of 10% around the mean as bounds.

-# Method
+# Used method
-We searched for good bounds for the tests.
-We did this by running the tests multiple times with different seeds.
-We then analyse the amount of infected people at the end.
-We will use this data to extrapolate good bounds for the tests.
+As suggested we started by running the tests multiple times with different seeds by using a Python script.
+By analysing the amount of infected people at the end, we can extract reasonable bounds for the tests.
+The analysis were done using QQ-Plots, Histograms and boxplots.

-# Gevonden waarden
+# Results
-## seedingRate
+## Seeding Rate
  - n = 173
  - mean = 24417.4855491
  - standard deviation = 599.440833924